germanbisogno/cdp-utils/README.md

     // Initializes the CDP client connection
     const client = await CDPClient.init();

-    // Intantiates the class and produces a file as result of the trace const tracing = new Tracing(client, 'trace.json');
+    // Instantiates the class and produces a file as result of the trace const tracing = new Tracing(client, 'trace.json');

     // start tracing